munktron239/OffShore-LaunchSite/README.md

 In the future:

-- mod support: provide support for planet scaling mods (JNSQ, etc)
+- mod support: provide support for planet scaling mods
+  - currently tested with: JNSQ - works
+  - untested: RSS, KSRSS - unknown if works or not

 - add it to other planets...
 Laythe, perhaps?